 Opioid use disorder refers to a pattern of problematic use of opioids, whether prescription painkillers or heroin.
 Physicians use criteria from the Diagnostic and Statistical Manual of Mental Disorders (DSM) to diagnose opioid use disorder.
-The American Psychiatric Association publishes the DSM as a way to ensure that physicians and mental health professionals use standardized criteria to diagnose problematic opioid use.
+The American Psychiatric Association publishes the DSM to ensure that physicians and mental health professionals use standardized criteria to diagnose problematic opioid use.
 The American Psychiatric Association recently released the fifth edition of the DSM (DSM-5), which contains some changes from the most previous version of the DSM (DSM-IV-TR).

 DSM-5 Criteria for Opioid Use Disorder

 In the DSM-5, an opioid use disorder is a specialized form of substance use disorder.
-To meet criteria, individuals must have at least two of the following symptoms that occur within a 12-month period:
+To meet the criteria, individuals must have at least two of the following symptoms that occur within a 12-month period:

-- Opioids are taken in larger amounts than intended or over a longer period of time than intended
+- Opioids are taken in larger amounts than intended or over a longer period of time than intended.

 - Persistent desire or unsuccessful efforts to control or cut down on opioid use

-- Spending a large amount of time in activities to get the drug, use the drug, or recover from effects of the drug
+- Spending a large amount of time in activities to get the drug, use the drug, or recover from the effects of the drug

 - Craving, characterized by a strong urge to use opioids